 It’s all you have to advertise your content and get clicks over to your website.

-Having images that are clicked often and saved a lot will also show Pinterest that your content is great and Pinterest will, in turn, continue to show it to more people.
+Having pins that are clicked often and saved a lot will also show Pinterest that you share great content and they will, in turn, continue to show that content to more people.

 This is one of the quickest ways to get better engagement with your content on a new platform.

-And the best software for creating pins is definitely Canva.com.
+And the best software for creating pins is definitely Canva.